I was the kid at school selling you candy from my backpack.

-A good spot to start is the blog.
+A good spot to start is here.

 *note: people say they hate sales (I’m one of them) but life is sales.
 How else did you get friends, get a job, win a mate, etc.?
-We can all improve our sales skills
+We can all improve our sales skills.

 I hope that you’ll buckle up and take the journey with me.

-I don’t take it lightly; I hope you don’t either.
+I don’t take it lightly; I hope you don’t, either.

-There are going to
+There are going to be bumps.